Working with Quarto

 ```

-When you’ve rendered the document you should see both the code and a figure using the Palmer Penguins dataset.
+Now render the document again.
+You should see both the code and a figure using the Palmer Penguins dataset.
 You should also see a warning along the lines of Removed 2 rows containing missing values.

 There are two chunk options related to figure sizes: fig-width and fig-height (expressed in inches).
 These allow you to experiment with your figures and make them look the way you want.